pierre-rouleau/usrhome/readme.rst

                                    `lsdd`_ is implemented as a `Pike`_ script;
                                    to use it you must have `Pike`_ installed.
                                    Pike scripts are compiled then executed but the compilation is fast.
-To use it simply the command on the shell.
+To use it simply type the command on the shell.
                                    It is a much better implementation than the shell scripts lsd and lsda.